The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

-In this work, we carry out a systematic study of the La$_3$Ni$_2$O$_{7-\delta}$ within the range of $\delta=0\sim0.5$, aiming to clarify the insulating behavior in this region.
+In this work, we carry out a systematic study of the La$_3$Ni$_2$O$_{7-\delta}$ within the range of $\delta=0\sim0.5$, aiming to clarify the insulating behavior in this region and the role of apical oxygen vacancy.
 The main conclusions are summarized in Fig. \ref{fig1} and Ref. \cite{ueki2024phase}.
 Given that the chemical valence of O is O$^{2-}$, we follow the convention using electron doping $x=2\delta$ in cuprates.
 The $x=0$ phase is La$_3$Ni$_2$O$_7$, which is metallic and superconducting at high pressure.
 The La$_3$Ni$_2$O$_{6.5}$ at $x=1$ is a Mott insulator \cite{ueki2024phase,cava_3265,Pickett}.
 Among the doping evolution, the system becomes Anderson insulating after the critical doping $x_c$ around 0.4.

 Much like the extensively studied La$_3$Ni$_2$O$_7$, the most significant part of the crystal structure of La$_3$Ni$_2$O$_{7-\delta}$ is also the bilayer Ni-O octahedral block.
 However, the difference lies in the fact that the two octahedrons do not tilt even at ambient pressure for large $\delta$, resulting in only two Ni atoms per unit cell, which we can label them as $t$ (top layer) and $b$ (bottom layer), as shown in the inset of Fig. \ref{fig1}.
 The crystal structure of $\delta=0.16$ retains the orthogonal $Amam$ space group symmetry, similar to $\delta=0$ \cite{ueki2024phase}.
 However, for $\delta=0.5$, the tetragonal $I4/mmm$ space group is adopted, with the lattice parameters $a=3.874\AA$ and $c=20.075\AA$ \cite{ueki2024phase}.
 There should be an average of 0.5 oxygen vacancies in each unit cell.
 Previous studies have shown that oxygen vacancies are primarily located at the corner-shared apical oxygen site between the two Ni-O octahedra (marked in pink in Fig. \ref{fig1}) \cite{dong2024visualization,ueki2024phase}.
 Using the virtual crystal approximation (VCA), we can model this vacancy by setting 0.5 oxygen atoms at this site in each unit cell.
 From this, it is evident that there are symmetry operations can map $t$-Ni into $b$-Ni, or vice versa, rendering the two Ni atoms equivalent.